32 signals VCs use to eliminate founders

 Table of Contents

-The date on your cover slide is outdated
+1. The date on your cover slide is outdated

 When your deck cover says “March” and it's May, you're telling investors that you have low attention to details.
-Worse, you're signalling that you've been raising for 2 months and still on the hunt.
+Worse, you're signaling that you've been raising for 2 months and still on the hunt.

-Do you think I'm making this up?
-Well, here's what renowned VC Jason Lemkin had to say about it:
+Here's what renowned VC Jason Lemkin had to say about it:

 (I broke down this story in my post VCs aren't your friends.)